mstksg/phys108L/src/lab08.md

 energy imparted is $E = P\, \Delta t$.
 This means that distance $\Delta x$ is proportional to $v^2$ ... which is proportional to energy $E$ ... which is proportional to power $P$ ... which is proportional to $I^2$ ... yeah that sounds right.
+Yup.
+This should be true as long as you keep the blow time
-Yup this type of thinking is is pretty much what physicists do all day, if you were wondering what the life of a physicist is like.
+$\Delta t$ constant, and friction is independent of velocity.
+By the way, this type of thinking is is pretty much what physicists do all day, if you were wondering what the life of a physicist is like.
 Come join us :)

 Series and Parallel Chaining
 ----------------------------